ENGLISH FOR CONGRESS POSITION

 miles South of the Susquehanna River bridge and run westward in an

-it should run South on the West side of Leesburg and follow the U.
+there it should run South on the West side of Leesburg and follow

-overloading the roadway.
-It would carry through interstate
+roadway.
+It would carry through interstate traffic around

 Finally, recognition should be made that there are no rest rooms